szemkoff/azurecharters/docs/DEVELOPMENT_STATUS.md

 # Development Status

 ## Overview
 This document tracks the development status of all business stages and components of the Azure Yacht Group platform.
+For a comprehensive project plan and roadmap, please refer to our [Project Plan & Roadmap](PROJECT_PLAN.md) document.

 ## Current Status